Jo Kennedy

-Josephine Marghrite Kennedy (born 5 August 1962), known professionally as Jo Kennedy or Joey Kennedy, is an Australian actress, singer, film director, and screenwriter.
+Josephine Marghrite Kennedy (born 5 August 1962), known professionally as Jo Kennedy, is an Australian actress, singer, film director, and screenwriter.
 Her best-known role is her feature debut as Jackie Mullins in the 1982 musical film Starstruck.
 She then took roles in dramatic independent films, including Wrong World and Tender Hooks, while also starring in various TV and theatre productions, directing a number of short films herself and pursuing music.
 In recent years, she has retreated from public life to work as a therapist.

 Career

 1980s

 Kennedy grew up in Warburton, Victoria.
 Her first film appearance was in the 1980 short documentary Hearts in Paradise, which showcased "Jo, a new wave singer... compared and contrasted with Teresa, a would-be mothercraft worker... against the background of society’s general resistance and non-comprehension of that which is new and different."

 At age 19, Kennedy got her big break in the 1982 musical film Starstruck.
 She was cast by director Gillian Armstrong in the lead role of Jackie Mullens despite having no prior acting experience outside of a children's puppet show.
 During the audition, Kennedy and co-star Ross O'Donovan improvised a sketch in which they pretended the building was on fire, involving Kennedy hanging from a firehose out a window.
 Specific accounts of the stunt vary, but in any case, it was outlandish enough to win the roles for them both.
 The soundtrack album spawned a hit single for Kennedy, "Body and Soul".
 However, she then had to put her singing career on hold for three years because of, according to her, "artistic differences" and "a dud contract" with a record company.
 Following a gruelling American publicity tour for Starstruck with frequent interviews, Kennedy also decided she disliked the experience of "non-stop talking about (herself)".
 Ever since then, she has avoided the pursuit of major stardom to focus on smaller, independent projects and creative pursuits.

 In 1983, she travelled to "deserted, sub-tropical" St Bees Island to film the documentary Survival.
 Kennedy, Mike Willesee, Diane Cilento and Dr. Glynis Johns (not the British actress) were given a mission to find a way to survive for a week with no food supplied to them and only one day's supply of water.
 That same year she appeared as Snake in a Sydney production of The Kid with the Nimrod Theatre Company.